What Does Research Say About Reglan and Tardive Dyskinesia?

 Reglan (metoclopramide) is a dopamine D2-receptor blocking agent used to treat nausea, vomiting, and gastroparesis.
 Its mechanism of action can lead to extrapyramidal side effects, including tardive dyskinesia (TD) (https://pubmed.ncbi.nlm.nih.gov/34712535/).
-TD is a hyperkinetic movement disorder caused by the use of dopamine receptor-blocking agents, a category that includes metoclopramide (https://pubmed.ncbi.nlm.nih.gov/34703232/).
-The condition is characterized by involuntary movements of the face, limbs, and trunk, and is associated with increased comorbidities, social stigmatization, and impaired physical and mental health (https://pubmed.ncbi.nlm.nih.gov/34703232/).
-The prescribing information for Reglan includes a boxed warning stating that metoclopramide can cause TD, a potentially irreversible serious movement disorder (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-The risk of developing TD increases with duration of treatment and total cumulative dosage (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-Reglan is contraindicated in patients with a history of TD (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-The label instructs that Reglan should be used for the shortest duration of treatment, and the need for continued treatment should be periodically reassessed (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+TD is a hyperkinetic movement disorder caused by the use of dopamine receptor-blocking agents (DRBAs), a category that includes metoclopramide (https://pubmed.ncbi.nlm.nih.gov/34703232/).
+The condition is characterized by potentially irreversible and disfiguring involuntary movements of the face or tongue, and sometimes of the trunk and/or extremities (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+TD is associated with increased comorbidities, social stigmatization, and impaired physical and mental health (https://pubmed.ncbi.nlm.nih.gov/34703232/).
+The risk of developing TD increases with duration of treatment and total cumulative dosage of metoclopramide (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
 For patients with symptomatic, documented gastroesophageal reflux, the maximum duration of Reglan treatment is 12 weeks (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-For patients with diabetic gastroparesis, total treatment duration should be avoided for longer than 12 weeks; if longer-term use is unavoidable, routine monitoring for signs and symptoms of TD is recommended (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+In patients with diabetic gastroparesis, total treatment duration should be avoided for longer than 12 weeks; if longer-term use is unavoidable, routine monitoring for signs and symptoms of TD is recommended (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

-Risk Factors and Onset of Tardive Dyskinesia
+Risk Factors and Individual Susceptibility

 Important Notice